awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights_Counters.md

-# Customizing the Performance Insights dashboard<a name="USER_PerfInsights_Counters"></a>
+# Adding counter metrics to the Performance Insights dashboard<a name="USER_PerfInsights_Counters"></a>

 With counter metrics, you can customize the Performance Insights dashboard to include up to 10 additional graphs\.
-These graphs that show a selection of dozens of operating system and database performance metrics\.
-This information can be correlated with database load to help identify and analyze performance problems\.
+These graphs show a selection of dozens of operating system and database performance metrics\.
+You can correlate this information with DB load to help identify and analyze performance problems\.

 **Topics**
 + [Performance Insights operating system counters](#USER_PerfInsights_Counters.OS)